Sean Baldock

-Athletics career
+Biography

 He was born in Hastings, East Sussex.
 He only became a serious athlete in 1996 having joined Hastings Athletic Club as an under-11 athlete in 1987.
 Prior to that he had played football, eventually playing for Hastings Town.
 When he reached 18, because he was always getting injured, he was forced to make a choice between football and athletics, world class athlete.

 He represented England and won a silver medal in the 4 x 400 metres event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 The other team members consisted of Solomon Wariso, Mark Richardson, Jared Deacon, Paul Slythe and Mark Hylton.

 Four years later at the 2002 Commonwealth Games in Manchester he was part of the gold medal-winning team in the 4 x 400 metres relay that consisted of Chris Rawlinson, Cori Henry, Daniel Caines, Hylton and Deacon.

-Personal life
+Baldock made the podium of the AAA Championships on three occasions in 2000, 2002 and 2004.

 Upon retirement, he became a sports teacher at Claremont School, East Sussex, a lecturer on sports injury at Sussex Coast College and a retained firefighter.
 More recently, he was a sports coach at Buckswood School East Sussex.